Books of the Art: Everville

 Everville delves deeper into the mythology of the cosm (essentially, Earth) and the metacosm (another plane of existence containing the dream sea Quiddity).
 The character Harry D'Amour appears in the novel as a main character and some of the characters from the previous novel also make appearances.

 Untitled third novel

-As Barker has yet to write the third book he has yet to confirm any concrete plot but has stated some of its basic themes.
-He declared:
+Concerning the main themes of the third novel, Barker stated in 2012:

-Barker has also stated that he will not write the third book until he has finished the last book in The Books of Abarat series, which he said could take years and would also be dependent on whether or not he will write the sequel to Galilee first.
 In 2014 he confirmed via Facebook that the book would be written and that he has "figured out" how he would write the ending.
+Barker also stated in 2015 that he will not write the third Art book until he has finished the last novel in The Books of Abarat series, which he said could take years and would also be dependent on whether or not he will write the sequel to Galilee first.

 Reception

 Critical reception for the trilogy to date has been mixed.
 Common elements of criticism tend to center around the number of characters and subplots, which caused an Everville reviewer to write that "when you weed out the subplots, you find there is no main plot".
 Author David Foster Wallace was critical of The Great and Secret Show and wrote that while the book was "not without some cool sections" it was also overly pretentious.
 Publishers Weekly panned the first novel but praised the second, which they felt "confirms the author's position not only as one of horror's most potent and fertile minds but also as one of modern fiction's premier metaphysicians".